 While some parts of the appeals process may seem like you could just get a DIY form online or is self-explanatory, it is always, always in your best interest to hire a civilian courts-martial appeals lawyer well-versed in military law to guide you through the process.
 After all, your appeal is your last resort to getting life-changing convictions turned over in your favor.
 The appeals process is also more difficult as you are tasked with convincing military authorities that the original decision was wrong.
 Do not go at this alone.

 The attorneys at MJA have a long history of representing service members through the military appeals process across all branches.
 We can analyze your case from the moment you were court martialed to the present in order to find errors and grounds for having your sentence reduced or overturned.
 Don’t risk discharge or confinement.
-Call us at 844-334-5459 for a free, confidential consultation.
+Call us today for a free, confidential consultation.
 We’re here to protect you.